-The Channels first then Z option acquires all channels at each Z section before the Z section is changed.
-This option has the advantage of acquiring all channels at precisely the same Z section, but may be slow with a slow wavelength changing device.

-The Z first then Channels option acquires all Z sections for each channel before the channel is changed.
+- The Channels first then Z option acquires all channels at each Z section before the Z section is changed.
+This option has the advantage of acquiring all channels at precisely the same Z section, but may be slow with a slow wavelength changing device. - The Z first then Channels option acquires all Z sections for each channel before the channel is changed.
 This option has the disadvantage of introducing potential inaccuracies in Z positions (depending upon the reproducibility of your focus drive), but it does allow acquisition protocols to be conducted at high speed, even with relatively slow wavelength changing devices.

-10. Manage shutters for
+Manage shutters for

-Manage shutters for V Don't Manage
+Manage shutters for ✓ Don't Manage

 Maximum Sample Protection

-s (0.5μm step size) by mon Balanced Sample Protection
+is (0.5μm step size) by mov Balanced Sample Protection Maximum Speed

-a foreball cost and at the Maximum Speed

 These options determine how Volocity will manage the shutters between channels and timepoints.
 Volocity uses the latency threshold measurements for each device in the light path to determine how it will control the shutter.
-You must have measured your device latencies for this option to work effectively, see page 163.
+You must have measured your device latencies for this option to work effectively.